saeedsltm/PyGAVel/README.md

 Summary:

 Using this module you can calculate 1D velocity model.
 The method is based on Genetic Algorithm (GA) for finding the best model from the solution space.
-There are two objective function (Hypoellipse, Hypo71) that you can choose according to your dataset and so on.
+There are two objective functions (Hypoellipse, Hypo71) that you can choose according to your dataset and so on.

 Requirements: